openlab-red/openshift-quickstart/README.md

     Monitor the deployment progress and logs in the Tilt UI or terminal.

 5. Access Your Deployed Application.
 Once the deployment is successful, access your deployed application through the provided route.

+6. Kill `tilt up`

+### Remote development with JKube

+1. In the first terminal, run `./mvnw oc:remote-dev`` to start the remote dev proxy service.
+Once that starts, move to the second terminal and run

+    ```
+    ./mvnw oc:remote-dev
+    ```

+2. Once that starts, move to the second terminal and run

+    ```
+    ./mvnw quarkus:dev
+    ```

+3. Access Your Local Application through the provided route and star your remote development.

+## Using OpenShift DevSpaces with a Devfile

+### Devfile Explanation

+A Devfile is a configuration file that defines the development environment for a project, including the necessary tools, dependencies, and development settings.
+It allows developers to set up consistent development environments quickly and share them with others.
+In the context of OpenShift DevSpaces, Devfiles are used to define the development environment for a project.